 Each cloud storage container has its own method for uploading and restoring files and photos to your devices.
 Many offer the ability to sync folders across devices, with the ability to select which folders to sync.
 To save a true backup of your images to the cloud, you should opt to upload your images from a Mac to the cloud storage folder using Safari.
 This will ensure you have a separate folder of images that aren’t syncing and deleting on your devices unless you purposefully remove them.

 (And even then, most cloud storage options have the same type of ‘recently deleted’ folder as iCloud.)

 Another option is Get Backup Pro, a Mac app that makes backing up files a snap.
 We like Get Backup Pro because it keeps files stored locally to your Mac, but also has the ability to zip folders to reduce the amount of storage you use.
 If you like, those zipped backups can also be copied or moved to the cloud storage container of your choosing.

-How to get deleted photos back using Finder in macOS Catalina 10.15 or above
+How to get deleted photos back using Finder on macOS Catalina 10.15 and later

-FInder is your Mac’s default location for managing folders and files on your Mac.
-It can also be used to locate and restore files or photos.
+Finder is your Mac’s default location for managing folders and files.
+If you regularly back up your iPhone, Finder can also be used to locate and restore photos on macOS 10.15 and later: